MikeHughesKent/PyFibreBundle/docs/source/mosaicing.rst

     mMosaic = Mosaic(1000, resize = 250)

-The reset methods (resetThresh, resetIntensity and resetSharpness) are normally required when used with a handheld probe to handle instances where tissue contact is lost or the probe is moved too quickly.
-For optical sectioning endomicroscope, a combination of correlation based thresholding ('resetThresh') and intensity based thresholding ('resetIntensity') works well.
-For non-sectioning endomicroscopes, moving out of focus does not sufficiently reduce either, and so it may be necessary to use sharpness thresholding ('resetSharpness') as well.
+The reset methods (``resetThresh``, ``resetIntensity`` and ``resetSharpness``) are normally required when used with a handheld probe to handle instances where tissue contact is lost or the probe is moved too quickly.
+For optical sectioning endomicroscope, a combination of correlation based thresholding (``resetThresh``) and intensity based thresholding (``resetIntensity``) works well.
+For non-sectioning endomicroscopes, moving out of focus does not sufficiently reduce either, and so it may be necessary to use sharpness thresholding (``resetSharpness``) as well.
 The best values to use must be determined empirically and will depend on pre-processing steps.

-For slow moving probes, 'minDistForAdd' may need to be adjusted particularly when using blending to prevent undesirable effects of the same image being blended with itself.
+For slow moving probes, ``minDistForAdd`` may need to be adjusted particularly when using blending to prevent undesirable effects of the same image being blended with itself.

 ^^^^^^^^^^^^^^^^^^^
-Methods - Low Level
+Low Level Functions
 ^^^^^^^^^^^^^^^^^^^
-These static methods are used internally and would normally not need to be called.
+These functions are used internally and would normally not need to be called directly.
 Check the source for arguments.

 * ``initialise`` This is called the first time an image is added using ``add``.
 It cannot be called beforehand since some details of the images, such as the size, are required.
 * ``find_shift`` Computes shift between two images using normalised cross correlation.